Transport of live animals

 The Journey Log will need to be approved by the appropriate District Veterinary Office (DVO).
 For more information please refer to Journey Log Guidelines. (pdf 40Kb)

-- Example of a completed Journey Log for unweaned calves (pdf 155Kb)
+- Example of completed Journey Log for unweaned calves (doc 160Kb)

-- Example of a completed Journey Log for adult cattle (pdf 174Kb)
+- Example of completed Journey Log for adult cattle (doc 103Kb)

 The Department has produced the following leaflets and poster on the Council Regulation: